Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

-\begin{itemize} \item (1) \textit{Sensitivity} — the proportion of symptoms present in the clinician transcript that were also correctly identified in the agent transcript. \item (2) \textit{Specificity} — the proportion of symptoms absent in the clinician transcript that were also marked absent in the agent transcript. \end{itemize}
+\begin{itemize} \item (1) \textit{Sensitivity} — the proportion of symptoms present in the gold standard that were also correctly identified in the agent transcript. \item (2) \textit{Specificity} — the proportion of symptoms absent in the gold standard that were also marked absent in the agent transcript. \end{itemize}

-For these two metrics, the clinician-led interview transcript served as the gold standard.
-The analysis for these two metrics were restricted to labels of "present" or "absent".
-We included 24 participants with available clinician transcripts, including two consultative visits where patients presented with established diagnoses from outside clinics.
-Even in these consultative encounters, clinicians performed cursory symptom assessment to confirm diagnostic agreement, yielding reliable present/absent determinations for core symptoms.
+For these two metrics, the cross-transcript consensus determination served as the gold standard.
+The analysis for these two metrics was restricted to labels of "present" or "absent".
+We included 25 participants with available clinician transcripts, including two consultative visits where patients presented with established diagnoses from outside clinics.
+The symptoms labeled as present or absent meant they dove into these symptoms with sufficient detail.

-\begin{itemize} \item (3) \textit{Not Discussed rate} — the proportion of clinically relevant symptoms omitted entirely from the conversation. \item (4) \textit{Ambiguity rate} — the proportion of discussed symptoms for which the presence/absence could not be clearly determined, with both "ambiguous" and "asked but unanswered" counted as ambiguous. \end{itemize}
+\begin{itemize} \item (3) \textit{Not Discussed rate} — the proportion of the 21 clinically important symptoms omitted entirely from each interview (agent or clinician). \item (4) \textit{Ambiguity rate} — the proportion of the 21 clinically important symptoms discussed but for which presence/absence could not be clearly determined. \end{itemize}

-For the latter two measures, we accounted for practice variation by focusing on the symptoms demonstrated to be most important by the dementia specialists in the clinic through restricting this analysis to 21 symptoms which were discussed in at least 40\% of clinician encounters (Table \ref{tab:symptoms}) and were confirmed as clinically important symptoms by cognitive neurology leadership of the clinic.
+For the latter two measures, we excluded the two consultative visits (n=23), as the abbreviated symptom exploration in cases with established diagnoses would inflate not-discussed rates and potentially bias ambiguity assessments.
+In consultative visits, clinicians may not pursue clarification of ambiguous symptoms when confident in an established diagnosis by an outside clinic.

 For all four measures, we calculated both overall proportions and symptom-specific rates.
 While overall proportions provide summary measures of agent performance, symptom-specific analysis ensures comprehensive evaluation across all symptom domains.
-This approach prevents masking of poor performance in specific symptom areas that could be obscured by overall averages, ensuring that both systematic gaps (high not-discussed rates) and persistent ambiguity (high ambiguity rates) are detected at the individual symptom level.
-Finally, we excluded the two consultative visits referenced above (n=22), as the abbreviated symptom exploration in cases with established diagnoses would inflate not-discussed rates and potentially bias ambiguity assessments.
-In consultative visits, clinicians may not pursue clarification of ambiguous symptoms when confident in an established diagnosis by an outside clinic.
+This approach prevents masking of poor performance in specific symptom areas that could be obscured by overall proportions, ensuring that both systematic gaps (high not-discussed rates) and persistent ambiguity (high ambiguity rates) are detected at the individual symptom level.